 I will provide you with a list of 5 music videos you can choose from for your analysis (see assignment sheet).
-I will give you several questions that you can consult as you watch to help you consider the role of gender and sexuality in the video, as well as the role of intersectionality.
+I will give you several questions that you can consult as you watch to help you consider the role of gender and sexuality in the video, as well as how to use intersectionality as a framework of analysis.
 Using your answers to these questions, you will write a 3-4-page critical analysis (in the form of an essay) that answers the question "How are gender and sexuality portrayed in this music video and is this portrayal hegemonic or counterhegemonic?
 Why?"
 You should use at least 2 academic sources (they can be from our reading list) to back up your opinion.
+You need to cite all sources in MLA format.
 You will submit it via CuLearn.
 We will discuss how to approach this assignment as we get closer to the due date.